Interested in implementing residential solar in Oklahoma? As a homeowner, selecting a battery backup system can seem overwhelming.

 Traditional battery backup systems

-First, we should look at how your residential solar in Oklahoma electrical loads are connected to the battery backup system.
+First, we should look at how your electrical loads are connected to the battery backup system.
 Many home battery backup systems rely on a critical loads subpanel, which is essentially a second electrical panel where certain circuits are moved so that only these circuits receive power from the batteries during a utility grid outage.
 This ensures that the battery system doesn’t get overloaded, and it also provides maximum backup time by removing power-hungry devices that aren’t critical from the scenario when using the battery bank.
 With a properly sized solar panel array, these systems can provide backup power for many days in the event of an outage.

 One drawback of traditional systems has been the lack of “smart” functionality when it comes to controlling the loads that are connected to the battery bank.
 Systems without advanced monitoring and control features will simply provide power to all of the circuits that are connected to the battery bank – then it’s up to the homeowner to manage which appliances, lights, etc. are on and for how long.
 In some cases, this limits which circuits are selected for backup in order to make sure that it won’t be possible to drain the batteries too quickly.
 This is where next-generation systems like the Enphase Encharge system and its newly announced load control feature come in.